KibanLabsInc/cloudhsm_eval/README.md

 All cryptographic key material used for signing was generated from the `secp256r1` curve.

-Execution timing measures the max, min and mean of individual signing requests, as well as total time to process all requests.
+Execution timing measures the max, min and mean of individual signing requests, total time to process all requests and calculated calls per second.

 ### Test 1 (CloudHSM Classic)